claviska/jquery-ajaxSubmit/readme.md

 - `loader`: A selector that points to the form's loader.
 This will be shown/hidden automatically using the HTML `hidden` property.
 Defaults to `.form-loader`.

 - `message`: A selector that points to the form's message container.
 This will be shown/hidden automatically using the HTML `hidden` property.
 Defaults to `.form-message`.

+- `messageErrorClasses`: One or more space-separated classes to attach to the message container when the response is erroneous.
+Defaults to `message-error`.

+- `messageSuccessClasses`: One or more space-separated classes to attach to the message container when the response is successful.
+Defaults to `message-success`.

 - `method`: The method to use (i.e. `GET` or `POST`).
 This option can also be a function that returns the method.
 By default, it uses the form's `method` attribute.